nasa/RVLib/README.md

 If you have questions, please open an issue on github

 ## Contributing
 All contributions are welcome!
 If you are having problems with the plugin, please open an issue on GitHub.
-If you would like to contribute directly, please feel free to open a pull request against the "develop" branch.
+If you would like to contribute directly, please feel free to open a pull request against the "dev" branch.
 Pull requests will be evaluated and integrated into the next official release.

 ## Next Steps
 Software developers expanding this library should improve the coupling between a select few distribution classes.
 Some shortcuts were taken where privacy and was not a concern and checking was unnecessary.
 If future contributors aim to make the software more secure and abstracted, they should decrease further direct access to the underlying data structure (overload index operator) and class private variables.
 Adding more distributions and data set representations should be trivial if they follow a similar format as the current objects.
 The process for setting up a calculation involving multiple RandomVariables could be make simpler.